oddmario/NVIDIA-Fedora-Driver-Guide/README.md

 8. The installer will guide you through everything.
 Please read everything with care and answer the prompts depending on the proper situation to avoid any problems.

 NOTE: If the installer asks you to disable Nouveau, allow the installer to disable it for you.
-You may need to abort the installer after this, then run `sudo update-initramfs -u && reboot`, then follow steps 4 to 7 above in order to restart the installer again once the system has completed rebooting.
+You may need to abort the installer after this, then run `sudo dracut --regenerate-all --force && reboot`, then follow steps 4 to 8 above in order to restart the installer again once the system has completed rebooting.

 9. Once the installer has completed installing the driver, run `reboot` to reboot your system.
 Your newly installed driver should be up and running once the system boots up (you may run `nvidia-smi` to confirm so).